Momentum-Team-8/momentum-team-8.github.io/technical-presentations.md

 layout: default
 ---

-# Team Six Technical Presentations
+# Team Seven Technical Presentations

-- Phase 1: _Thursday, December 3, 2020, at 1:00 pm_
+- Phase 1: _Thursday, February 11, 2021_

 Each student will give a short technical presentation about a project that they worked on during the previous weeks of the phase.